2004 Minnesota Twins season

 The 2004 Minnesota Twins season was the 104th season in the franchise's history and its 44th season in the Twin Cities.
 The Twins were managed by Ron Gardenhire and played in the Metrodome.

-The Twins finished with a 92-70 record and won the American League Central division.
-They advanced to the American League Division Series, but they lost the series to the New York Yankees in four games.
+The Twins finished with a 92–70 record and won the American League Central.
+They advanced to the ALDS, but they lost the series to the New York Yankees in four games.
 It was the second year in a row in which the Yankees eliminated the Twins in the ALDS.

 Twins pitcher Johan Santana won the 2004 Cy Young Award on a unanimous vote.